 Every time you or your teenager sign up to a new social media platform, you are handing out information about who you are.
 While most social media platforms are good at keeping the information you provide safe, they have no liability for what someone shares on their profile.
 This means it’s up to you or your teenager to know where information is stored, and who can see it or access it online.
+We've gathered together some social media safety tips for teens.

 Know how to manage your privacy settings